M. Moran Weston: Carver Bank

 Having already gained experience through the 1945 founding of a church credit union, Weston, along with a supporting team of 14, applied for a state charter to open a bank.
 Having been refused, they applied for a federal charter; the basis of Carver Bank.
 It opened "in a simple storefront," and grew.

 Civil rights and labor activism

-Prior to his formal 1950 ordination, Weston was active in labor and social causes and joined the National Negro Congress as field secretary.mid 1940s.
+Prior to his formal 1950 ordination, Weston was active in labor and social causes and joined the National Negro Congress as field secretary.
 He organized civil rights rallies in New York City and worked to provide jobs and housing for the local community.

 He also worked, prior to attaining ordination as a deacon, first as a caseworker, then as a supervisor, for New York City's Department of Social Welfare.

 Housing

 He continued for more than a decade "in his so-called retirement" to add to "some of the 10 or so buildings that stand because of his efforts over the last 20 years."
 Decades earlier he had "directed construction of five nonprofit housing developments in Harlem."
 The first built was 14 stories; the second was 16 stories, with significant focus on senior housing.

 His construction focus wasn't just housing: "another of his legacies" is the Upper Manhattan Child Development/Day Care Center.